 If a site is not living up to your expectations in regards to impressions, halt the ad and start allocating budget elsewhere.
 To truly growth hack your performance, A / B test different variables and take note of your brand’s most successful tactics.

-And, equally if not more important, use ad intelligence to avoid ad fraud and ensure creatives are running on contracted sites.
+And, equally if not more important, use native ad intelligence tools to avoid ad fraud and ensure creatives are running on contracted sites.

 - What You Should Be Monitoring with Pathmatics